bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## 5. Want more help?
 Give back, help others.

-There is an old Chinese saying: `The rose's in their hand, the flavor in mine` (I learned this thanks to a Chinese contributor ♥️).
+There is an old Chinese saying: `The rose's in their hand, the flavor in mine` (learned this thanks to our Chinese contributor ♥️).
 This is again, in my opinion, a very important and maybe surprising truth: **How to build community?
 By helping the community out!**

 You can't be selfish.
 You created and maintain the open source project in the first place, so you are already helping out the people.